 Air quality impacts may occur during the construction or operation of a project, and may come from stationary (e.g., industrial processes, generators), mobile (e.g., automobiles, trucks), or area (e.g., residential water heaters) sources.
 The City is located within the Mojave Desert Air Basin (MDAB) and is under the jurisdiction of the Mojave Desert Air Quality Management District (MDAQMD).
 The district covers the majority of the MDAB.
-The MDAB is an assemblage of mountain ranges interspersed with long broad valleys that often contain dry lakes.19 Projects that are consistent with the projections of employment and population forecasts identified in the Regional Transportation Plan/Sustainable Communities Strategy (RTP/SCS) prepared by Southern California Association of Governments (SCAG) are considered consistent with the MDAQMP growth projections, since the RTP/SCS forms the basis of the land use and transportation control portions of the MDAQMP.
-According to the Growth Forecast Appendix prepared by
+The MDAB is an assemblage of mountain ranges interspersed with long broad valleys that often contain dry lakes.22 Projects that are consistent with the projections of employment and population forecasts identified in the Regional Transportation Plan/Sustainable Communities Strategy (RTP/SCS) prepared by Southern California Association of Governments (SCAG) are considered consistent with the MDAQMP growth projections, since the RTP/SCS forms the basis of the land use and transportation control portions of the MDAQMP.
+According to the Growth Forecast Appendix prepared by SCAG for the 2016-2040 RTP/SCS, the City of Adelanto is projected to add a total of 38,900 new residents and 3,900 new employees through the year 2040.23 The proposed project will not introduce new residents and is anticipated to employ approximately 67 persons at full capacity.
+Therefore, the proposed project is not in conflict with the growth projections established for the City by SCAG.
+The project's construction emissions would be below the thresholds of significance established by the MDAQMD (the project's daily construction emissions are summarized in Table 3).
+In addition, the proposed project's long-term (operational) airborne emissions will be below levels that the MDAQMD considers to be a significant impact (refer to Table 3).
+As a result, no impacts would occur.

-19 Mojave Desert Air Quality Management District (MDAQMD).
+22 Mojave Desert Air Quality Management District (MDAQMD).
 California Environmental Quality Act (CEQA) and Federal Conformity Guidelines.
 Report dated August 2016.